 THE COMPENSATION COMMITTEE.
 The Compensation Committee (the "Committee") reviews and recommends to the Board of Directors compensation for the Company's officers and key employees and administers certain of the Company's employee benefit and stock plans, with authority to authorize awards under the Incentive Plan.
 The current members of the Committee are Messrs.
 Moore and Cownie and Dr. Sexton.
-Mr. Moore became a member effective May 20, 1999.
-The 1999 compensation for the Company's executive officers was determined prior to Mr. Moore joining the Committee.
-Accordingly, this report has been prepared by Mr. Cownie and Dr. Sexton.

 OBJECTIVES OF THE COMPANY'S EXECUTIVE COMPENSATION PROGRAM.
 The Company's executive compensation program is intended to attract, retain and reward experienced, highly motivated executives who are capable of leading the Company effectively and continuing its growth.
-The Company's objective has been to utilize a combination of cash and equity-based compensation to provide appropriate incentives for executives to achieve the business objectives of the Company.
-The Committee intends to target aggregate compensation levels at rates that are reflective of current practices of comparable companies in the real estate investment trust ("REIT") industry, particularly companies that own retail malls.
+The Company's objective has been to utilize a combination of cash and equity-based compensation to provide appropriate incentives for executives to achieve the business objectives of the Company which include encouraging stock ownership.
+The Committee intends to target aggregate compensation levels at rates that are reflective of current practices of companies in the real estate investment trust ("REIT") industry, particularly companies that own retail malls.

 ELEMENTS OF THE PROGRAM.
 The Company's executive compensation program includes three principal elements, each of which is intended to serve the overall compensation philosophy of the Company.
-FIRST, the executive's base salary is intended to create a minimum level of compensation that is reasonably competitive with other retail mall REITS.
-SECOND, the Company uses stock options, restricted stock and may use other stock awards under the Incentive Plan as a long-term incentive.
+FIRST, the executive's base salary is intended to create a minimum level of compensation that is reasonably competitive with other retail mall REITs.
+SECOND, the Company uses stock options and restricted stock and may use other stock awards under the Incentive Plan as a long-term incentive.
 The Company believes that these types of awards are an important means to link the interests of management and stockholders and to encourage management to adopt a longer term perspective.
-FINALLY, the Company has established an incentive compensation plan for executive officers and other senior officers and key employees under which bonuses, which may be paid in cash and/or in the form of restricted stock, are awarded based upon the achievement of individual and corporate performance goals.
-The objective of the incentive compensation plan is to motivate and reward executives for performance that benefitted the Company and to recognize the contribution of its key employees.
-In 1998, the Company established the New Program under the incentive compensation plan to offer greater flexibility regarding any cash bonus and to provide a convenient method for electing to increase a participant's stock ownership in the Company.
-Under the New Program, eligible participants were offered the opportunity to receive all or a portion of any cash bonus that was awarded to them in 1999 in restricted stock.
-Subject to certain conditions, if a participant elected to receive restricted stock instead of cash, he received a number of shares of Common Stock that was valued as of the date of the award at 1.5 times the amount he would otherwise then receive in cash to reflect the substantial risks associated with the award.
+FINALLY, the Company has established an annual incentive compensation plan for executive officers and other senior officers and key employees under which bonuses, which may be paid in cash and/or in the form of restricted stock, are awarded based upon the achievement of individual and corporate performance goals.
+The objective of this incentive compensation plan is to motivate and reward executives for performance that benefitted the Company and to recognize the contribution of its key employees.
+In 1998, the Company established the New Program under the incentive compensation plan to offer greater flexibility regarding cash bonuses and to provide a convenient method for electing to increase a participant's stock ownership in the Company.
+Under the New Program, eligible participants are offered the opportunity to receive all or a portion of what would otherwise have been a cash bonus in restricted stock.
+Subject to certain conditions, if a participant elects to receive restricted stock instead of cash, he receives shares of Common Stock that were valued as of the date of the award at 1.5 times the amount he would otherwise then receive in cash to reflect the substantial risks associated with the award.
 See Note 3 on page 13 of this Proxy Statement.